QEP Global Blend

 Stock selection for this strategy is grounded in the analysis of company fundamentals indicating Value and Quality.
 The advantage of investing in both Value and Quality is that, while both tend to outperform over time, they deliver their returns at different stages of the economic cycle, creating the potential for outperformance across a broad range of market environments.

 We believe that intelligent portfolio construction can greatly enhance the ability to generate repeatable long-run returns.
 We reduce stock specific risk by building a highly diversified portfolio, but with conviction in every single stock.
-Recognizing the limitations of market cap-weighted indices, we take an index-unconstrained approach which enables us to invest wherever we find the best Value or Quality opportunities and to capitalize upon those which may be missed by other managers.
+Recognizing the limitations of market cap-weighted indices, we take an index-unconstrained approach which enables us to invest wherever we find the best Value or Quality opportunities and to capitalize upon those which may be missed by other managers, including those at the lower end of the market cap spectrum and across emerging markets.

 The QEP team have been managing global equity portfolios since 2000.
 They use an investment philosophy that is based upon combining fundamental data and well-researched behavioral insights, placing considerable emphasis on portfolio construction and genuine diversification of risk.